yashovardhan99/niveshpy/docs/index.md

 # NiveshPy

-NiveshPy is a financial library designed for managing mutual funds and investment portfolios.
+NiveshPy is a financial CLI designed for managing mutual funds and investment portfolios.
 It provides functionalities to fetch fund prices, manage portfolios, and calculate performance.

-For more information, check out our [Getting Started page](guide/index.md).
+For more information, check out our [Getting Started page](getting-started.md).

-NiveshPy is targeted towards Indian :flag_in: markets, but the API is built in a way that any financial data can be added as a source.
-See [our guide on Plugins](plugins/index.md) for more information.
+NiveshPy is targeted towards Indian :flag_in: markets, but the API is built to support any financial security.

 ## Quick Start